-Also called maize, corn is a sweet wholegrain that can be eaten as a whole vegetable or made into a range of products including popcorn and corn meal.
+Also called maize, corn is a sweet whole grain that can be eaten as a whole vegetable or made into a range of products including popcorn and corn meal.
 It’s a staple crop of the Americas and comes in a variety of colours from yellow to purple.
 It’s a good source of fibre and contains vitamins thiamine, B6 and C. The yellow variety of corn meal is more commonly known as polenta and can be made into a corn porridge or mash.

 Not officially a grain – lentils fall in the legume category.
 Unlike other legumes, lentils don’t need to be soaked prior to cooking.
-There are many varieties of lentils including yellow, red, French and puy.
-French lentils are similar to puy lentils and they can be grown anywhere.
-However, puy lentils are exclusively grown in the Puy region of France.
+There are many varieties of lentils including yellow, red, brown, green or French Puy.
 Lentils have a nutty flavour and hold their shape when cooked.
 They’re a good vegetarian source of protein and a great way to add fibre to any dish.
 Lentils take anywhere from 20-45mins to cook, depending on the variety.
 Just add them to your curry or soup, simmer and voila!

 The perfect pancake partner, buckwheat is also used to make Japanese soba noodles.
 Technically not a grain, buckwheat is a gluten-free seed, like quinoa.
 Buckwheat recently rose to “superfoods” status due to its amount of protein, fibre and antioxidants.
 It also makes anideal partner for gluten-free baking.

 Originating from the Andes, quinoa (pronounced keen-wah) has long been cultivated by the South American Inca people.
 It comes in white, red, purple and black varieties (sometimes mixed in the one packet).
 It’s best to rinse quinoa before cooking, otherwise it can taste a bit bitter.
 Quinoa will cook in about 15mins or until the liquid is absorbed and is perfect for a variety of dishes such as porridge, muffins, cookies or soups.